GMDPG98/42spbasecamp_first/README.md

 ## How it works / where to find?

 The functions are presented in the C directories, the main of each C functions/exercises are presented on the directory called testesC.

 The Shell scripts are presented at Shell directories.

 And for the last but not less important we have the Rush files, presented at Rush00 directory.
-The Rush project was made in a weekend by groups of three campers sorted in each group, the objective was to develop a prototype of a function to print some characters in diferent orders on the screen.
+The Rush project was made in a weekend by groups of three campers sorted, the objective was to develop a prototype of a function to print some characters in diferent orders on the screen, forming a pattern.

+On the other Rush, i didn't made part of it, but i saw it was even harder than this first Rush.

 ## Improvements to come